 The outline of the paper is as follows.
 We introduce the channel model and the details of the algorithm in Section II.
 Section III contains a summary of the useful results and notations used in the rest of the paper.
 The actual achievable tradeoff for this protocol is analyzed and presented in Section IV for both long term and short term quasi-static channels.
-Finally we summarize and present a few concluding remarks and future directions in Section V.
+Section V proposes a power control scheme for ARQ relay protocol.
+Finally we summarize and present a few concluding remarks and future directions in Section VI.